-Strategy 1 Details For Formative Reviews Strategy 1: Conduct an annual review of Continuity of Operations Plan appropriate local officials and District leadership members to ensure a Formative shared understanding of plans to continue school functions during and after a safety and security incident.
+Strategy 1 Details For mative Revi ews Strategy 1: Conduct an annual review of Continuity of Operations Plan appropriate local officials and District leadership members to ensure a Formative shared understanding of plans to continue school functions during and after a safety and security incident.
 Strategy's Expected Result/Impact: The District will have an up-to-date Continuity of Operations Plan.
-Dec Feb Apr Strategy's Expected Result/Impact: The District will have all up-to-date Continuity of Operations Fiant.
-Staff Responsible for Monitoring: Superintendent; Deputy Superintendent No Progress Ontinue/Modify X Discontinue .
+Dec Feb Apr Staff Responsible for Monitoring: Superintendent; Deputy Superintendent No Progress ON Accomplished -> Continue/Modify X Discontinue е